An Incremental Unified Framework for Small Defect Inspection: Introduction

 To summarize, our contributions are listed as follows:

-\begin{itemize} \item We propose the Incremental Unified Framework (IUF) that effectively deals with small defect inspection in real industrial scenarios, which is particularly suitable for practical systems with dynamic and frequently-adjusted products. \item With the Object-Aware Self-Attention (OASA), Semantic Compression Loss (SCL), and the new updating strategy, our framework reduces the potential risk of feature conflicts and mitigates the catastrophic forgetting issue. \item With our Incremental Unified framework, our method can provide not only image-level performance but also pixel-level location.
+\begin{itemize} \item We propose the Incremental Unified Framework (IUF), which can dynamically detect small defects in frequently-adjusted industrial scenarios.
+To the best of our knowledge, IUF is the first framework to integrate incremental learning into the unified reconstruction-based small defect detection method, thereby overcoming memory bank capacity limitations and object distribution conflicts. \item Our framework incorporates Object-Aware Self-Attention (OASA), Semantic Compression Loss (SCL), and a new updating strategy, which together reduce the potential risk of feature conflicts and mitigate the catastrophic forgetting issue. \item The Incremental Unified Framework (IUF) enables our method to deliver not only image-level performance but also pixel-level location.
 Compared to other baselines, our method achieves SOTA performance. \end{itemize}